yureek/S-HealthStack.github.io/pages/developer-guide/installation/install-sdk.md

 Follow these instructions to install, build, and verify the app SDK.

-> This installation requires successful prior completion of the [backend system installation](install-backend.md).
+> If you are installing the full stack, this installation requires successful prior completion of the [backend system installation](install-backend.md).

 # Prerequisites